-The memory current displayed after a test indicates the true RMS value of the entire pulse, no matter how long or short it was, except for instantaneous trip, where the peak RMS value is used.
-After a test, it is possible to read the peak RMS value, which indicates the amount of DC offset or distortion, or the last displayed average RMS reading, which is useful for pickup testing.
+The memory current displayed after a test indicates the true RMS value of the entire pulse, no matter how long or short it was.
+Additionally, it is possible to read the peak RMS value, which indicates the amount of DC offset or distortion, or the last displayed average RMS reading, which is useful for pickup testing.